EnterpriseDB/repmgr/QUICKSTART.md

   -R is the database system user on the master node.
 At this point it does not matter if the `repmgr.conf` file is not found.

-  This will clone the PostgreSQL database files from the master, and additionally create an appropriate `recovery.conf` file.
+  This will clone the PostgreSQL database files from the master, including its `postgresql.conf` and `pg_hba.conf` files, and additionally automatically create the `recovery.conf` file containing the correct parameters to start streaming from the primary node.

 2. Start the PostgreSQL server